SelinaWang/SoftSysZis/README.md

 # Zis
+## Making a Text Editor in C

-Project 1 for Software Systems at Olin College
+Project 1 for Software Systems at Olin College of Engineering